Forensic Linguistics (MA)

 We allocate places on a first-come, first-served basis, so we recommend you apply as early as possible.
 Applications normally close at the end of August but may close sooner if all places are filled.

-We will review your application and if you meet the entry requirements, we will invite you to an interview in person or online.
+We will review your application and if you meet the entry requirements, we will invite you to an interview.
+Following interview, offers will be made to the highest scoring candidates.

 Find out more about English language requirements.